Pediatric Dentistry in Kitchener, ON

-We provide Pediatric Dentistry at our Downtown Kitchener Dental Clinic.
-We see many children at our office and we work hard to provide a relaxing environment for them!
+We provide Pediatric or Children’s Dentistry at our Downtown Kitchener Dental Clinic.
+Dr. Kyle sees many children at our office and our dental team works hard to provide a relaxing environment for them!
 We like to work with children and their parents to minimize the need for interventive dental treatments.
 The parents we see are wonderful and care greatly about the well being of their children.
 Below, are parents’ most commonly asked questions about Children’s Dentistry including our answers to them:

 Does my child need braces?

 Many will disagree with me but the vast majority of children and teenagers do not “need” braces.
 Don’t get me wrong, in some cases orthodontic alignment can effectively treat speech impediments, correct crowding and improve tooth cleansability, and even improve gum-related problems like deep pocketing and recession in certain cases.
 So, there is certainly value to orthodontic alignment.
 However, we have to be clear about benefits when we discuss this topic together.

 I often ask parents if their child has any concerns that they vocalize regarding the alignment or “straightness” of their teeth.
 I ask the child or teenager as well.
 Sometimes, they have seen a Pediatric Dentist in Kitchener previously, where a recommendation for Orthodontics was made.